-2.2.2 Adding required software
+2.2.1 Updating a SPOT with SSH software

 You will have to install openssl and openssh along with several additional requisite software packages.

 To help facilitate this task xCAT ships two sample AIX installp_bundle files.
 They are called xCATaixSSL.bnd and xCATaixSSH.bnd, and they are included in the xCAT tar file.
 (Starting with xCAT version 2.5 these sample bundle files will be installed in /opt/xcat/share/xcat/installp_bundles.)